-Many businesses are defined by their company culture, which in reality often portrays the internal political game that lies with the company.
-Even though the corporate game or office politics is often expressed as negative, over the years, I have learned that choosing not to play the game (or being ignorant to its existence) can actually hurt more than playing the game.
+Many businesses are defined by their company culture, which simply defines the personality of the company.
+A company’s culture is also referred to as the beliefs and behaviours which determine how employees interact with one another.
+And in reality, this often portrays the internal political game that lies with the company.
+Even though the corporate game or office politics is often expressed as negative, over the years, I have learned that choosing not to play the game (or being ignorant of its existence) can actually hurt more than playing the game.

-Many workers and even leaders play the corporate game with the goal to form alliances, manipulate and take credit.
+Unfortunately, many workers and even leaders play the corporate game with the goal to form alliances and gain power.
 So yes, you might not like to play politics, but can you imagine what happens if you decide not to?
-Especially, while everyone else is? – Just like any other game, playing the corporate game is all really about how you play it.
+Especially, when everyone else is?
+Just like any other game, playing the corporate game really depends on how you play it.

 Here’s how to play the game:

-– having solutions to problems that do not even exist yet
+- have the solutions to problems that do not even exist yet.

-– finding different ways to do your job more efficiently
+- find different ways to do your job more efficiently

 Which leads to the second point….

-YES, it is important to maintain a good relationship with your co-workers, and if you can help someone with a difficult task, go for it!
-However, if helping your co-worker (or sometimes even manager) means that you have to drop your work and ignore your own responsibilities, respectfully let them know that you might be of better help another time – in other words, it’s a ‘NO’.
+YES, it is important to maintain a good relationship with your colleagues.
+If you can help someone with a difficult task, go for it!
+However, if helping your colleagues means that you have to drop your work and ignore your own responsibilities, respectfully let them know that you might be of better help another time – In other words, it’s a ‘NO’.

 One of the key elements to gaining success not only in life but also in the corporate workplace is to gain control over your emotions.
-You cannot control what happens in your organisation, neither can you control people’s actions and attitudes, the only thing you do have full control over is your own behaviour.
+You cannot control what happens in your organisation, neither can you control people’s actions, the only thing you do have full control over is your own attitude and behaviour.
 And that’s the most valuable and powerful asset you have.
-Keeping your integrity and not allowing the corporate game to change you and your values, especially when dealing with corporate snakes, making sure you yourself do not become one.
+Keeping your integrity and not allowing the corporate game to change you or your values.

 Thanks.
 You just confirmed a mistake I’ve been making.
 “Get more than the work done”